 c.
 Puppet Configuration Manager - Gain insight into relationships of node configurations to ensure reliable deployments.
 You can visualize and easily map relationships across the resources on a node for troubleshooting purposes.

 a.
 RBAC - Important for large, distributed teams, RBAC allows you to safely delegate tasks to individuals and groups.
 Puppet Enterprise integrates directly with directory services such as Active Directory and Open LDAP.
+Read our complete guide on role-based access control here.

 b.
 Reporting - Puppet Server Reporting collects a wide variety of metrics about your Puppet Server health and performance including active requests, request duration, execution times and compilation load.